hosikiti/musician-booker/README.md

 1. `npm run dev` to start the development server
 1. Open [http://localhost:3000](http://localhost:3000) with your browser.

-## Architecture
+## Architecture / Principles

+- Uses clean architecture principles to separate business logic from the presentation layer.
+Business logic is primarily written in API routes and hooks, whereas presentation logic is written in React components.
+- Uses useState and React Query for local and remote state management.
+Since the database can be considered as a Single Source of Truth (SSOT), no global state management library like Redux is used to keep the project simple.
+- Common components are placed in `/src/app/components`, whereas components regarding each feature are placed in `/src/app/[feature]/components`.
+- Follows YAGNI (You Ain't Gonna Need It) principle to avoid over-engineering and keep the project as minimal as possible, making it easier to understand, maintain and onboard new developers.

 ## Testing Strategy

-The project includes unit testing for complex logic and components using Jest and React Testing Library.
+The project includes unit testing for complex business logic and components using Jest and React Testing Library.
+Tests files are placed in the `__tests__` folder in the same directory as the file being tested.
 For now, the following elements are tested:

 - `/src/app/musicians/components/BookingForm.tsx` for ensuring form validation logic
 - `/src/lib/date.ts` for ensuring date array conversion logic